 National Qualifications Framework, allocation of VET qualifications

 The implementation of a National Qualifications Framework (NQF) has been a key objective of educational policy for some years.
 In 2014/15 an NQF Act has been drafted.
 In March 2016 this Act entered into force, in June 2016 the steering committee had its constitutional meeting.
-To date qualifications have not yet been allocated officially.
-In discussions, however, most experts advocate allocation of apprenticeship diplomas (independent of their length) to Level 4.
+To date four qualifications have been allocated to the NQF (cf. www.qualifikationsregister.at).

 Overview pathways within the VET system

 Learners at the upper secondary level have the choice between two pre-vocational types of school and three VET programmes:

 - Pre-vocational school (Polytechnische Schule, PTS): one-year pre-professional school with 16,135 students in 2016/17